Guide to consultation meetings

 List of topics and catalogue of questions

-- Condense the keywords into a few points.
+- Summarise the keywords into a few key points.

-- For example, if you have questions about a term paper or thesis and have already developed ideas for a rough outline and questions, it is best to write the title of your paper, the question and your outline on a sheet of paper so that it is clear at first glance what you have already worked out.
+- For example, if you have questions about a term paper or dissertation and have already developed ideas for a rough outline and research question, it is best to write down the working title, the research question and your outline on a sheet of paper so that it is clear at a glance what you have already worked out.

 During the conversation